History, culture, great food, and fun are available in spades in Niš, Serbia. Here is your guide to the best things to do in Niš this year.

-However, do not think that other cities are not worth your attention because you will be making a pretty big mistake.
-Niš, for example, is a place you really should make a part of your itinerary when traveling through the country.
+However, do not think other cities are worth your attention because you will be making a big mistake.
+Niš, for example, is a popular spot you really should make a part of your itinerary when traveling through the country.

-History, culture, great food, and fun are available in spades, so if at all possible, try to stay in the city at least for a few days.
-And if you do, you should plan ahead what to visit.
+History, culture, great food, and fun are available in spades, so if possible, try to stay in the city for at least a few days.
+And if you do, you should plan ahead of what to visit.

 Here are a few suggestions of things to do in Niš that will help you make the most of your time there:

 Given the city’s long history, there are plenty of sights to look forward to here.
 Different periods brought distinctly different styles as a consequence of various cultural influences.
 Because of that, you could tour the city for days and still not see everything worth noting.
 Therefore, if possible, try to spend as much time here as you can.
 Here are just some of the reasons why.

 The Niš Fortress is arguably the city’s most important thing to see.
 The Ottomans created its current iteration in the early 18th century.
 Still, pretty much every culture that ruled this area had a fort in this exact place – the Romans, the Bulgarians, the Serbs.

 It is located on the northern shore of the Nišava and boasts fantastically preserved walls and gates, leaving me in awe when I first saw them.

 Perfectly preserved, while at the Nis Fortress, you can imagine the battles taking place around it.
 Inside, you can see loads of interesting pieces from the city’s history, which adds to the experience and helps you get a clear picture of just how tumultuous the city’s history was.
 It’s a great place to visit, no doubt about that!